 In the past two years my work has evolved to include many outdoor/public installations.
 Public art is a gift that provides a community with inspiration and beautification.
 My goal with all of my mosaic work is to create a truly meaningful and timeless piece of art that will bring joy to the viewer.
 I want the passion and happiness that I put into each mosaic to come alive: to be felt and experienced by all those that view my work.

 I was born in Georgia and grew up in Savannah.
 I spent my summers on Tybee Island, where my family still resides.
 Growing up on the beach and my exposure to the Atlanctic Ocean continues to inspire my artwork and comfort my soul.
 In 1994, I left Georgia and moved out West to Arizona, where I discovered the magic of the desert as well as my husband, Steven.
 I studied fiber arts in college and went on to become a professional weaver.
 I loved weaving and creating colorful textiles but later discovered that weaving would serve only as a foundation to my mosaic career.
 I discovered mosaic art in 2003, while teaching art at the Friends School in State College, Pennsylvania.
 After three years of teaching I left the Friends School to pursue a career as a full time mosaic artist.
 Since then my life has been filled with mosaic.
-I began like most mosaic artist do, which is to mosaic everything and anything you can get their hands on.
+I began like most mosaic artist do, which is to mosaic everything and anything you can get your hands on.
 Although I am largely self- taught, my capacity grew as my inventory and experience grew.
 For me, mosaic offers endless possibilities which allows my work to constantly evolve and continue to excite my imagination.

 Today I continue to work on large public murals and collaborate with other artist in the DC metro area.
 In addition to that I am working on several custom commissions for private homes and teach a multitude of mosaic workshops and classes in my Ashton studio.
 I am also continuing to serve as an artist-in-residence at many public schools in efforts to share my passion of mosaic art.